XpiritBV/ContainerWorkshop2018Docs/Lab3-DockerizingNETCore.md

 Observe the changes that Visual Studio makes to your solution.

 Most noticeably you will see that a new Docker Compose project has been added with the name `docker-compose`.
-It is now your start project for the solution.
+It is now your start project for the solution. *(If it's not, make sure to configure it as the startup project.)*

 Inspect the contents of the `docker-compose.yml` and `docker-compose.override.yml` files if you haven't already.
 The compose file specifies which services (containers), volumes (data) and networks (connectivity) need to be created and run.
 The `override` file is used for local debugging purposes.
 Ensure that you understand the meaning of the various entries in the YAML files.